CulturesSupports/reactorseen/README.md

 # reactorseen
-A Package.json installed Dependency App with Libraries to Work with Javascript and Bootstrap
+A Package.json installed Dependency App with Libraries to Work with Angular Js and Bootstrap